 2021 APWA Mid-Atlantic Project of the Year Award, Honorable Mention

 Indoor range facility accommodates 24-hour firearms training for large force

-The new Public Safety Firing Range for the Loudoun County Sheriff’s Office will feature two state-of-the-art, fully tactical indoor walkdown ranges: a 10-point, 100-yard range and an 18-point, 50-yard range equipped with sidewall bullet traps to support 180-degree target engagement.
-Together, these ranges will significantly improve the training conditions and opportunities for the Sheriff’s Office, replacing an existing, obsolete outdoor facility where effective usage was limited by lighting, weather conditions, and proximity to a growing population.
+The new Public Safety Firing Range for the Loudoun County Sheriff’s Office features two state-of-the-art, fully tactical indoor walkdown ranges: a 10-point, 100-yard range and an 18-point, 50-yard range equipped with sidewall bullet traps to support 180-degree target engagement.
+Together, these ranges significantly improve the training conditions and opportunities for the Sheriff’s Office, replacing an existing, obsolete outdoor facility where effective usage was limited by lighting, weather conditions, and proximity to a growing population.

 24-Hour Operation & Noise Control

 A key advantage of the new indoor range is its ability to accommodate 24-hour operation, enabling Loudoun County to more effectively train its large force.
 The desire for expanded training hours and the range’s location in a rural residential area presented the project’s central challenge – meeting Loudoun County’s day- and night-time noise restrictions.
 The design team addressed noise control using multiple measures.
 Constructed primarily of concrete, which naturally reduces noise transmission, the facility is also lined with acoustical material to reduce interior noise levels.
 Other measures include exterior doors selected for noise mitigation, double walls in critical locations, and enclosed mechanical rooms to reduce equipment noise.